sloboegen/python-teaching/README.md

-# Python Course, Fall 2023
+# Python Course, IFMO, Fall 2023

-Home for my teaching materials for Python Course (IFMO, fall 2023).
+Home for my teaching materials for Python Course (in Russian).